Tax Amnesty/Voluntary Disclosure Program (2019) – How to File

 Tax Amnesty/Voluntary Disclosure Program

-The reason why Tax Amnesty is becoming necessary for many, is because the IRS is still actively pursuing civil and even criminal prosecution.
+The RS is still actively pursuing civil and even criminal prosecution.

 Despite the IRS doing away with OVDP, there are still multiple tax amnesty programs you can use to avoid Tax Fraud, Tax Evasion & the IRS Special Agents.
 And, even if you were willful, there are options available to you outside of OVDP.